-The Global Head of Internal Audit has an independent reporting line to the Chairman of the Nomura Holdings, Inc. Audit Committee.
+The Group Head of Internal Audit has an independent reporting line to the Nomura Holdings Incorporated ('NHI') Audit Committee.
 In EMEA, the Head of Internal Audit has an independent reporting line to the Chairman of the Audit Committee of NEHS.
-The EMEA Head of Internal Audit also reports to the Global Head of Internal Audit and locally to the Chief Executive Officer of EMEA.
+The EMEA Head of Internal Audit also reports to the Group Head of Internal Audit and locally to the Chief Executive Officer of EMEA.

 Internal Audit adopts a risk-based audit approach.
 A risk assessment is formally carried out annually using a globally agreed methodology and, where necessary, this is updated throughout the year as a result of continuous monitoring, on completion of audits and in response to internal or external events or incidents.

-The outcome of the internal audit risk assessment is used as a basis for determining the annual audit plan.
-Any regulatory or other required or expected audits are added to the plan as well as any Management Requests or Special Projects initiated by Internal Audit, such as pre-implementation reviews, new business reviews or one-off assignments in response to significant changes in the regulatory or business environment.
-The annual audit plan is reviewed and approved by the NEHS Audit Committee.
+The outcome of the Internal Audit risk assessment is used as a basis for determining the annual Audit Plan.
+Any regulatory or other required or expected audits are added to the Plan as well as any Management Requests or Special Projects initiated by Internal Audit, such as pre-implementation reviews, new business reviews or one-off assignments in response to significant changes in the regulatory or business environment.
+The annual Audit Plan is reviewed and approved by the NEHS Audit Committee.